 Another benefit of the 5X5 matrix is when developing and calibrating the level descriptors for the matrix.
-Each risk is examined from different viewpoints, or aspects.
-Each aspect of a risk– think of Safety & Environmental, Cost, Quality, and Corporate as different aspects of a risk – and each level within the aspect must be standardized and communicated to a group.
-Everyone will have a different interpretation of each level – think critical, high, medium, low, or manageable risk – and the level descriptors are used to pull them all towards the same interpretation.
-Without clear level descriptors, everyone will use their ‘gut feel’ and almost nobody will see things the same.
-It becomes very difficult to generate agreement and/or explain why a risk level was assigned to senior management.
-Five levels for each likelihood generates a reasonable distinction between them – and the same goes for the levels for each aspect.
+Each risk is examined from different viewpoints or aspects.
+Each aspect of risk, such as Safety & Environmental, Cost, Quality, and Corporate, must be standardized and communicated to a group.
+The level descriptors are used to pull everyone towards the same interpretation.
+Without clear level descriptors, everyone will use their ‘gut feel,’ and almost nobody will see things the same.
+It can become very difficult to generate agreement and/or explain to senior management why a specific risk level was assigned.

-The simplicity of a 5X5 matrix is hard-wired into TRM Advantage By providing a clear and concise understanding of what each aspect’s level means, the differences between them become apparent.
-This in turn leads to a better understanding and more informed and effective risk management strategies, which ultimately help organizations to better manage and mitigate their risks.
+The simplicity of a 5X5 matrix is hard-wired into TRM Advantage.
+By providing a clear and concise understanding of what each likelihood and consequence level means, the differences between them become apparent.
+This leads to a better understanding and more informed and effective risk management strategies, which ultimately help organizations to better manage and mitigate their risks.

-TRM Advantage provides a completely flexible 5X5 framework for likelihood and each aspect’s impact assessment.
+TRM Advantage provides a completely flexible 5X5 framework for likelihood and consequence assessment.
 The descriptors for each level are fully customizable to your industry and/or project.
 In larger organizations, it is suggested that key aspects such as Safety & Environment, Quality, and Corporate should have their levels standardized throughout the organization.
-Cost levels are reasonably variable – a $1,000,000 impact in a small project may be critical, but a $1,000,000 impact on a $10,000,000,000 project may not be considered critical.
+Cost levels are reasonably variable – a $1,000,000 consequence on a small project may be critical, but a $1,000,000 consequence on a $10,000,000,000 project may not be considered critical.
 Cost levels are reasonably situational.

 Leave a Reply